brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities on the above PPI;** WG*Reflection: During COVID, de-prioritized cases were either not prosecuted or were dismissed.
+**[Add any reflections on trends, current value, and/or planned activities on the above PPI;** for e.g We would like to see a reduction in incarceration differences by race/ethnicity.WG*Reflection: During COVID, de-prioritized cases were either not prosecuted or were dismissed.
 Therefore the increase in the percentage of cases incarcerated but decrease in total number of cases, may indicate a focus on more serious misdemeanor cases.]**\*]**

 <br>